weewx/weewx/docs_src/reference/weewx-options/introduction.md

 Default values are provided for many options, meaning that if they are not listed in the configuration file at all, WeeWX will pick sensible values.
-When the documentation below gives a "default value" this is what it means.
+When the documentation gives a "default value" this is what it means.

 ## Option hierarchy